 Employees who are going to be “in travel status” overnight must complete an Authorization to Travel (aka Travel Authorization or TA) prior to departure.
 A TA is an estimate of the expenses to be incurred while traveling and it should be as accurate as possible and contain as much information as possible.
 It is not required to complete a TA for day trips however it is advisable so there is a record of the travel with the supervisor’s approval.
-The Authorization to Travel should be processed (and approved) at least one week prior to the start of the travel and can be processed as soon as one year prior.
+The Authorization to Travel needs to be submitted and approved prior to any expenses are incurred for the trip – at least one week prior to the start of the travel up to one year prior.

 Being “in travel status” means being away from the employee’s duty station or home, while traveling and acting in an official capacity as approved by the employee’s supervisor.

 University Travel should be conducted in the most efficient manner and at the lowest and most reasonable cost to the University.